Cnephasia microbathra: Taxonomy

-This species was first described by Edward Meyrick in 1911 and named Cnephasia microbathra.
+This species was first described by Edward Meyrick in 1911 using a specimen collected in West Plains, Invercargill by Alfred Philpott and named Cnephasia microbathra.
 However the placement of this species within the genus Cnephasia is in doubt.
 As a result, this species may be referred to as Cnephasia (s.l.) microbathra.
+George Hudson discussed and illustrated this species in his 1928 publication The butterflies and moths of New Zealand.
+Also in 1928 Alfred Philpott discussed and illustrated the male genitalia of this species.
+The male holotype is held at the Natural History Museum, London.